roomoutsideuk

 Final Advice and Next Steps

 The rules around conservatory planning permission can be complex.
-While most homeowners can build under permitted development rights, some restrictions apply.
-It’s always best to seek professional guidance to ensure compliance.
+While most homeowners can build under Permitted Development, restrictions apply.
+It’s always best to seek professional guidance.

 At Room Outside, we have decades of experience designing conservatories, orangeries, and glass extensions, including projects in listed buildings and protected areas.